 Tradesman Insurance: Insuring your work tools and equipment

-We know your tools are your livelihood for your business and keeping them secure should be a top priority.
-We've put together some tips to help you keep them safe and secure
+We know you can't run your business without your tools, and keeping them secure should be a top priority.
+We've put together some tips to help you keep them safe and secure.

-- Remove tools and equipment from vehicles overnight.
+- When you're done for the day, remove any tools and equipment from your vehicle overnight.

-- Use busy, well-lit and secure parking areas.
+- Choose your parking spot carefully.
+Use busy, well-lit and secure parking areas.

 - Keep an inventory of your tools and other equipment.